aceindy/Growatt-ShineWifi-X/README.md

 Working YAML for my Growatt MOD 4000TL3-XH used with the https://github.com/wills106/homeassistant-solax-modbus

-You cam flash your module either by USb, or using a TTL converter.
+You can flash your module either by USb, or using a TTL converter.
 Just make sure GPIO0 is grouded during boot: